rodrigour/ink/_posts/2017-1-22- Machine Learning for Executives.md

 ### Is this automation will replace humans in the long term?
-It is true that Machine Learning, learning and predicting ability, will cut most of the value-chain where humans are now a days involved to help understand data, process information, understand decisions, crunch customer data, etc. Looking 2 to 3 years ahead in the future it is expected to see high level of machine learning and artifcial intelligence charged processes, being managed without human interaction.
-But, yes there is a but in this equation...
+It is true that Machine Learning, learning and predicting ability, will cut most of the value-chain where humans are now a days involved to help understand data, process information, understand decisions, crunch customer data, etc. Looking 2 to 3 years ahead in the future it is expected to see high level of machine learning and artificial-intelligence-charged-processes, being managed without human interaction.
+But..., yes there is a but in this equation...

-No matter how intelligent Machine Learning is, only human positions will be able to decide the final decision on their strategy, work and interaction with customers.
-Just like any sales position in an organization needs Quarterly Reviews, Machine Learning agents and predictions also need to part of a Quarterly business Review.
+No matter how intelligent Machine Learning is, only human positions will be able to have the last word on their strategy, work and interact with customers.
+Just like any sales position in an organization needs Quarterly Reviews, Machine Learning agents and predictions also need to be part of a Quarterly Business Reviews, evaluate them and make corrections.

 ### Conclusion
-Think strategically on Machine-Learning by getting it high on the Business Executives agenda as enterprises in the next 2 to 3 years will excel on how high their Machine Learning strategy is positioned.
+Think strategically on Machine-Learning by getting it high on the Business Executives agenda, as enterprises in the next 2 to 3 years will excel based on how high their Machine Learning strategy is positioned.

 Sources:
 Rodrigo Coronado - Business Optimization Model - Microsoft 2014
-Rodrigo Coronado - Business Operational Practice - Microsoft 2013
-CICR Center For Information Systems Research - Optimization Models Microsoft Infrastructure Optimization Models
+CICR Center For Information Systems Research - Optimization Models Microsoft Optimization Models